Reference: Command‑Line Interface

 Custom Subcommands

 Lectic supports git-style custom subcommands.
-If you invoke lectic <command>, Lectic will look for an executable named lectic-<command> in your configuration directory, data directory, or PATH.
+If you invoke lectic <command>, Lectic looks for an executable named lectic-<command> in this order by default:

 See Custom Subcommands for a full guide on creating subcommands and adding tab completion for them.